 Using Your Library

-Adults and children can borrow a maximum of 12 items - books, CDs and DVDs - for three weeks.
+Adults and children can borrow a maximum of 12 items for 3 weeks.
+This includes books, CDs, DVDs, computer games (max 2 games at a time).
 In addition you can borrow a maximum of 5 eBooks and 5 eAudiobooks for three weeks, unlimited graphic novels and comics for two week, and unlimited digital magazines for three weeks.